-The CLS Program will share participant student record information including academic progress, general health and well-being, program activities, language assessments, disciplinary actions, and other components of the participant's application or information in the participant's CLS Program file, with third parties including CLS institute staff and other third parties and vendors working with American Councils and the CLS Program to facilitate placement, to arrange accommodations, to comply with local laws, regulations and institutional policies, to otherwise administer the CLS Program, and in the case of emergency.
+The CLS Program will share participant student record information including academic progress, general health and well-being, program activities, language assessments, disciplinary actions, and other components of the participant's application or information in the participant's CLS Program file, with third parties including CLS partner institute staff and other third parties and vendors working with American Councils and the CLS Program, including CLS Spark to facilitate placement, to arrange accommodations, to comply with local laws, regulations and institutional policies, to otherwise administer CLS Spark, and in the case of emergency.
 The CLS Program may further share this information with Bryn Mawr College.